Uzbekistan and the Silk Road

 Day 2 – Tashkent, Capital of Uzbekistan

-Morning journey across the desert on the new high speed Afrosiab service – 214 miles in 130 minutes.
-Our city tour visits the remains of the old city dating from the 7th Century BC and destroyed by Genghis Khan, the medieval city with its impressive Registan Square, Ulugh-beg’s astronomical observatory and the museum of wine.
+Morning journey across the desert onboard the new high speed Afrosiab service – covering 214 miles in 130 minutes.
+During a city tour, we visit the remains of the old city dating from the 7th Century BC and destroyed by Genghis Khan, the medieval city with its impressive Registan Square, Ulugh-beg’s astronomical observatory and the museum of wine.
 Our accommodation here is a small family run guest house.

 Drive to the birthplace of Tamerlane.
 Shakhrisabz is a UNESCO World Heritage Site and a thriving, bustling town.
 Return to Samarkand for overnight.

 Day 5 – Sightseeing in Samarkand